mrsoong/motion-keyboard/deliverables/artifacts/deliverable_2/meeting_notes_feb_13_2017.md

-Meeting Notes - Feb.13.2017 - 8pm-9pm
+## Meeting Notes - Feb.13.2017 - 8pm-9pm

-Members Present:
+### Members Present:
-In Person:
+* In Person:
-Jun
+    * Jun
-Mansoor
+    * Mansoor
-Steven
+    * Steven
-Online via Slack:
+* Online via Slack:
-Fredrik
+    * Fredrik
-Mark
+    * Mark
-Tanzin
+    * Tanzin

-Highlights:
+### Highlights:
-- 5 minute presentation in front of tutorial group -questions asked to us:
+- 5 minute presentation in front of tutorial group
+    - questions asked to us:
-        -what is your target audience?
+        - what is your target audience?
-        -who are your competitors
+        - who are your competitors
-        -how is your product different from competitors?
+        - how is your product different from competitors?
-        -what problem does this solve that competitors don't?
+        - what problem does this solve that competitors don't?
 What is the problem exactly?
-        -[student] why are you building in android instead of ios?
+        - [student] why are you building in android instead of ios?

-Discussion:
+### Discussion:
 - figure out git branching modeling
 - in the Android Development Environment, will the simulator be able to test gyroscope functions?

-Tasks that need to be completed:
+### Tasks that need to be completed:
 - all members must read and get familiar with the Android Development Kit and Documentation
 - do the simple keyboard tutorial and learn the basics of android
 - assign group roles:
-    -group leader
+    - group leader
-    -android tester
+    - android tester
-    -ui design
+    - ui design
-    -android documentation
+    - android documentation
-    -meeting note taker
+    - meeting note taker
-    -who will merge pull requests (pair members so each merges the other's)
+    - who will merge pull requests (pair members so each merges the other's)

-Things we need to solidify:
+### Things we need to solidify:
 - pain points
 - target user / core user
 - what niche are trying to fill